China's economy stumbles on power crunch, property woes - Up News Info

 Article content

-“The domestic economic recovery is still unstable and uneven,” said National Bureau of Statistics (NBS) spokesperson Fu Linghui at a briefing in Beijing on Monday.

-China’s economy had staged an impressive rebound from last year’s pandemic slump thanks to effective virus containment and hot overseas demand for the country’s manufactured goods.
-But the recovery has lost steam from the blistering 18.3% growth clocked in the first quarter of this year.
+The world’s second-largest economy had staged an impressive rebound from last year’s pandemic slump but the recovery has lost steam from the blistering 18.3% growth clocked in the first quarter.

+Under President Xi Jinping, a drive to make structural changes that address long-term risks and distortions, which has involved crackdowns on the property sector and technology giants, as well as carbon emission cuts, has taken a toll.

+Analysts at Barclays cut their fourth quarter forecast by 1.2 percentage points to 3.5% on the disappointing data.
+Analysts at ANZ cut their forecast for China’s 2021 GDP growth to 8.0% from 8.3%.

 Advertisement